siraben/zkeme80/docs/os-verification.md

 # Building and testing the workbench

-Build and run the Scheme layout checks in the pinned development environment:
+Build and run the portable layout and emulator-helper checks in the pinned development environment:

 ```sh
 nix develop --command make build test